dvadgama/machine_build_scripts/vagrant/README.md

 ##Vagrant
-This section providers the vagrantfiles to be used in conjution with the [bootstrap](https://github.com/dvadgama/machine_build_scripts/tree/master/bootstrap)scripts.
+This section providers the vagrantfiles to be used in conjution with the [bootstrap](https://github.com/dvadgama/machine_build_scripts/tree/master/bootstrap) scripts.

 ##Supplied Vagrantfiles